Honest Products

 Finfish, Shellfish, Crustacean, and Cephalopod Standard FAQs >

-The PCC Chinook Sourcing Standard, developed by experts at the National Fisheries Conservation Center (NFCC), support a place-based sourcing strategy for Chinook salmon.
-This assures consumers that purchasing these fish does not deplete Southern Residents’ main food supply.
+The PCC Chinook Sourcing Standard, developed by experts at the National Fisheries Conservation Center (NFCC), supports a place-based sourcing strategy for Chinook salmon.
+This assures consumers that purchase these fish do not deplete Southern Resident Killer Whales’ main food supply.

 Using a three-tier rating system, fisheries and supporting hatcheries are evaluated to ensure harvesting Chinook is not intercepting prey for Southern Residents or depleting salmon stocks.
 Since incomplete knowledge and insufficient data is always a risk, suppliers must be able to show a high level of confidence in their data for avoiding prey interception or stock depletion.